2105Pega/MerinoProject1/README.md

 Expand src/main/java, then com.revature.controller, and open Controller.java then run Controller on Server and select the Tomcat 9 server.
 Now open http://localhost:8080/MerinoFullStackBank/ in your prefered browser to use the application.

-You can interact with the application by typing your reponse to the given prompts and pressing enter.
+You can interact with the application via the website's interface.

 If you would like to use an existing user you may use these two pre-existing accounts: